eProsima/DDS-Record-Replay/docs/rst/replaying/usage/configuration.rst

 A |ddsreplayer| is configured by a *.yaml* configuration file.
 This *.yaml* file contains all the information regarding the DDS interface configuration, playback parameters, and |ddsreplayer| specifications.
-Thus, this file has four major configuration groups:
+Thus, this file has three major configuration groups:

 * ``dds``: configuration related to DDS communication.
 * ``replayer``: configuration with data playback parameters.